Hey! I’m Izzy!✌️

 I don’t design brands to look good.

-That’s the difference.
-It’s not about decoration.
-It’s about creating something people recognize themselves in.
+I design them to build belonging.
+Not decoration.
+Not trends.
+Something people recognize themselves in.
 A reason to show up.
 A reason to stay.
-A reason to come back.

 What I Do

 Belonging isn’t a coincidence.
 It’s built.
-And it starts with how you show up.

 I didn’t find the kind of creative community I needed, so I built it.